 Multi-photon excitation is a method to visualize living tissue by exciting the fluorescence molecules with the tightly focused near-infrared femtosecond pulse laser.
-Since the longer wavelength is used for multi-photon excitation, it had a superior deeper tissue penetration and reduced phototoxicity than those of single-photon excitation.
-Our 2-photon microscopes have a top level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as mouse brain.
+Since the longer wavelength is used for multi-photon excitation, it has a superior deeper tissue penetration and reduced phototoxicity compared with single-photon excitation.
+Our 2-photon microscopes have the top level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as mouse brain.
 Recently, we also developed a 2-photon fluorescence imaging microscope which can be applied to image protein-protein interaction and the protein activity.

 We analyze the following physiological parameters in mice and rats: